Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 To limit the amount of microfiber pollution you contribute to, consider the following steps:

-• Opt for natural fibers: Choose clothing from cotton, wool, silk, or hemp.
-These fabrics shed fewer microplastics compared to synthetic alternatives.
+• Opt for natural fibers: Choose clothing made from cotton, wool, silk, or hemp.
+Compared to synthetic alternatives, these fabrics shed fewer microplastics.

-• Use microfiber filters for washing: Installing a washing machine filter, like the Guppyfriend bag or the Filtrol filter, can trap microfibers before they enter the water system.
-These tools are designed to catch tiny fibers that would otherwise wash away into the sewage system and, ultimately, the environment.
+• Use microfiber filters for washing: Install a washing machine filter, such as the Guppyfriend bag or Filtrol filter, to trap microfibers before they enter the water system.
+These tools are designed to catch tiny fibers that would otherwise wash down the sewage system and, ultimately, into the environment.

 3. Avoid Single-Use Plastics